 made by ABU.
 There were exact copies made in

-From the Ahlen and Hohm sponsored firm, not so often seen.
+Both are fom the Ahlen and Hohm sponsored firm, not so often seen.

 Copying....Highest form of compliment I guess!